Language

 The interface is very simple to understand even though a lot of it is in Chinese.
 Most people shouldn’t have a problem.
 Check out some of the screenshot examples below:

 Based on my experience, translations through Baidu Translate are fast and surprisingly accurate.
+However, it’s important to note that a professional translator can maintain the nuances of language that machine translation may overlook.
 In conversation mode (which you can see on the right above), I like how it uses a text message-style approach to chat history.

 There are numerous features (or “mini-apps” as they call it) within the app, but since the app was designed for Chinese people to use, most of them won’t help you.